More than 100 years of social contribution activities

 (1929)

-Matsumoto Tomekichi (first president) / Donates the new "Kusatsu St. Barnabas Hospital" for leprosy patients
+Matsumoto Tomekichi (first president) / Donated the new "Kusatsu St. Barnabas Hospital" for leprosy patients

-Matsumoto Tomekichi (the first president) was looking for a way to contribute to society when he turned 60.
-When he visited the home of Sekiya Teizaburo, a close friend from his hometown and vice minister of the Imperial Household Ministry, he heard from his wife, Kinuko, about the reconstruction of the hospital run by British missionary Cornwall Lee, who dedicated business to the relief of leprosy patients.
-He offered to donate on the spot (for the construction of a new hospital in Kusatsu and the dispatch of a doctor).
-When offering the donation, Matsumoto Tomekichi said, "I would like this donation to be made in my wife's name, with my face masked."
-Matsumoto Tomekichi donated a total of 100,000 yen (approximately 300 million yen in today's currency) consisting of 70,000 yen for the construction of the hospital and 30,000 yen for the doctor's fees for 10 years.
+Upon turning 60, Matsumoto Tomekichi (our first president) was searching for a way to contribute to society.
+While visiting the home of his close friend and fellow countryman, Vice Minister of the Imperial Household Ministry, Sekiya Teizaburo, he heard from his wife, Kinuko, about the reconstruction of a hospital run by British missionary Cornwall Lee, who dedicated business to the relief of leprosy patients.
+He immediately offered to donate (for the construction of a new hospital in Kusatsu and the dispatch of doctors).
+Matsumoto Tomekichi requested that the donation be made in his name, unmasked.
+He donated 70,000 yen for the construction of the hospital and 30,000 yen for 10 years' worth of doctors, for a total of 100,000 yen (approximately 300 million yen today).
 In November 1929 (Showa 4), the new "Kusatsu St. Barnabas Hospital" opened.
-St. Barnabas Hospital, which was completely renovated thanks to Matsumoto Tomekichi's donation, was an unprecedentedly well-equipped facility at the time, primarily for leprosy patients.
-The hospital no longer exists today.
+Thanks to Matsumoto Tomekichi's donation, the St. Barnabas Hospital was an unprecedented facility for a facility primarily focused on leprosy.
+The hospital no longer exists.

 1935